-We are greatly inspired to present another series of Bible Lessons from the book of the Psalms.
-This study will be with those Psalms that contain the inspiring prophecies of Jesus Christ, our Lord and Saviour.
-I believe that, if we will allow the Holy Spirit to work in our hearts and inspire us. many wonderful truths rich to our souls will be revealed to us from these prophetic Psalms.
-Jesus said in Luke 24:44 to His disciples before He was taken up from them into the heavens: "All things must be fulfilled, which were written in the law of Moses, and in the prophets, and in the psalms, concerning me."
-The glorious majesty of His everlasting kingdom, His work of redemption and atonement for sin.
-His sufferings, death and resurrection, with other things are found in clear prophecy in the Psalms.
-It will help us to see Christ more as He really is.
-And. when we are able to grasp the vision of Christ more brightly, it will inspire us to love Him more than ever and be steadfast for His cause. -Bro.
-Leslie Busbee
+My father (Bro.
+Leslie Busbee) wrote: "Jesus said in Luke 24:44 to His disciples before He was taken up from them into the heavens: 'All things must be fulfilled, which were written in the law of Moses, and in the prophets, and in the psalms, concerning me.'
+The glorious majesty of His everlasting kingdom, His work of redemption, atonement for sin, and His sufferings, death, and resurrection are found in clear prophecy in the Psalms.
+It will help us to see Christ more as He really is, and when we are able to grasp the vision of Christ more brightly, it will inspire us to love Him more than ever and be steadfast for His cause."